 Let’s do the maths.
 If you go all out and buy the all-inclusive Welcome Card your savings will be as follows:

-Day one will be completely free and day two will be free apart from the opera ticket, which will be discounted 25%.
+Day one, you will only pay for the TV Tower (20 EUR- 25% which will be 15 EUR) and day two will be free apart from the opera ticket, which will be discounted 25%.
 Tickets are usually around 50 EUR for the opera so discounted will be around 37,50 EUR.
-So both days will cost 116,50 EUR (79 for the 48h all-inclusive card and 37,50 for the discounted opera ticket).
+So both days will cost 141,50 EUR (89 for the 48h all-inclusive card, 15 for the TV tower and 37,50 for the discounted opera ticket).

 Without either of the cards, the total will be 59,50 EUR for day one, 74,50 EUR for day two, and 14 EUR for a day travel ticket for each day.
 This comes to 148 EUR for the weekend.

-As you can see, you can save around 31,50 EUR with the all-inclusive card in this situation.
-And, that doesn’t include discounts you can enjoy if you eat in the restaurants mentioned above (I haven’t included them in the itinerary as everyone will spend different amounts on meals so it is hard to judge what kind of saving you could have).
+As you can see, you can save around 6 EUR with the all-inclusive card in this situation.
+Remember, that doesn’t include discounts you can enjoy if you eat in the restaurants mentioned above (I haven’t included them in the itinerary as everyone will spend different amounts on meals so it is hard to judge what kind of saving you could have).